torognes/inf9380/README.md

 This is the repository for the INF5380 / INF9380 / NORBIS course on High-Performance Computing in Bioinformatics.

 Please see the [Wiki](https://github.com/torognes/inf9380/wiki) for details about the course.

+The Wiki has been updated with the preliminary schedule for spring 2018.